Dsolnik/sle-mentoring/iteration1/it1.md

  * Some call Javascript a functional language, others call it an imperative language, others an object-oriented language.
 What do these terms mean and which is it?

 * The phrase "functions are first class citizens" is thrown around frequently in JS land.
 What does this mean?

----
-#Part 3: Supplemental
-1. What is ES6?
-ECMAScript?
-2. What does Node.js do?
-3. What is the technology that Node.js uses that Google Chrome does as well?
-4. What is Babel?

-#Expansions (for stevie to note)
-* Create the endpoint yourself
-* Explore MVC
-* Separation of presentation and content is challenged by what?
-* What happens when you go to the endpoint via a Browser?